Every few weeks or so a client drops off an armful of sweaters and knits that developed “moth holes”.

 This will provide a barrier between your garments and the wood.
 You get the positive protection of the aroma of the oils in the cedar and avoid the negative issues associated with physical contact between the wood and your fine garments.

 Never allow any of your garments to come into physical contact with cedar blocks, cedar rings or cedar chips.
 Avoid cedar hangers entirely.
-If you have them, consider storing them in your garage or in your recycling bin!
+If you have them, consider eliminating them.

 By the way, here’s another reason to avoid cedar (or moth balls or herbal sachets): The aroma of cedar is difficult to remove even after multiple dry cleanings.